Representations of quantum groups at roots of unity, Whittaker vectors and q-W algebras

 \section{Quantum groups at roots of unity}

-Let $m$ be a an odd positive integer number, and $m>d_i$ for all $i$, $\varepsilon$ a primitive $m$-th root of unity.
+Let $m$ be an odd positive integer number, and $m>d_i$ is coprime to all $d_i$ for all $i$, $\varepsilon$ a primitive $m$-th root of unity.
 In this section, following \cite{ChP}, Section 9.2, we recall some results on the structure of the algebra $U_\varepsilon({\frak g})$.
 We keep the notation introduced in Section \ref{notation}.

 Let $Z_\varepsilon$ be the center of $U_\varepsilon({\frak g})$.